folkehelseinstituttet/surveillance_data/README.md

+# 2021_06_07: SYSVAK data has not been updated today because of problems with the SYSVAK database.

 # 2021_04_30: There was earlier some missing values in the covid-19 SYSVAK data, this has been fixed, but can cause changes in the numbers in some areas.

 # 2021_04_16: There is an error in the file from 2021_04_16, PLEASE DO NOT USE THIS FILE.